IP Subnet Calculator

 • Overlapping subnet ranges

-• Incorrect subnet masks causing confusion about network boundaries
+• Incorrect masks causing boundary confusion

-• Route missing in router
+• Missing routes in router

-1. Use subnet calculator to verify both networks have non-overlapping ranges
+1. Use calculator to verify non-overlapping ranges

-2. Check router interfaces for correct subnet configuration
+2. Verify router interface subnet configuration

-3. Verify routes exist in both directions
+3. Confirm routes exist in both directions

-Scenario 3: “New devices can’t get IP addresses”
+“New devices can’t get IP addresses”

 Potential subnet issues:

-• DHCP scope doesn’t match actual subnet
+• DHCP scope doesn’t match subnet

-• Subnet has run out of available addresses
+• Subnet out of available addresses

-• DHCP server using wrong subnet mask
+• DHCP using wrong subnet mask

-IPv6 Subnetting
+IPv6 Subnetting Fundamentals

 IPv6 Address Structure